 - oil for frying

-- Marinate the bhetki fillets with lemon juice, black pepper and salt, keep aside for 15 minutes.
+- Marinate the bhetki fillets with lemon juice, black pepper and salt, keep aside for 15 minutes or so.

 - Blitz the onion, garlic, ginger, green chilies and coriander leaves to a fine paste.

-- Add the paste to the fish fillets,coat the fish fillets evenly.
+- Smear the paste evenly on the fish fillets,.
 Keep aside for at least 3-4 hours, even better overnight.

 - Take flour in a flat dish.
 Roll the marinated fillets lightly on the flour and dust the excess gently.
 Keep aside.